 This noodle dish is not to be missed.
 The ingredients were all spot on.
 For us, the dish’s highlight was the pork meatballs which were perfectly charred on the outside and had a rich, savory pork flavor on the inside.
 Before long, the dish was gone.

 We thoroughly enjoyed the light meal and will definitely return for a full meal the next time that we’re in San Francisco.
-Plus, the view doesn’t suck.
+There are so many restaurants in San Francisco, and The Slanted Door is one of the best.

 We left the Ferry Building and headed to Napa Valley.
 We took a slightly longer route so that we could go over the Golden Gate Bridge.
 The view of this bridge is always breathtaking, even in the fog.